Summer Camp FAQs

 What is your staff to camper ratio?

-Each cabin has 10 campers, 2 college-age leaders, and usually 1 Leader-in-Training (high school volunteer in our Leadership Development Program).
+Our goal is to have 10 campers, 2 college-age leaders, and usually 1 Leader-in-Training (high school aged camper in our Leadership Development Program).
 Our overall ratio in camp is one adult staff member to every three campers.

 How are the cabins?